Updated for 2023

 - Discover the archaeological world of the ancient Incan Empire in Peru

-If you’re between 12-15 years old, you can have a service learning adventure of a lifetime with a group of other middle school students.
-Projects Abroad’s staff go above and beyond to make sure children, parents, and teachers feel confident about the trip.
+Projects Abroad’s staff go above and beyond to make sure teens, parents, and teachers feel confident about the trip.
 If it’s your first time overseas, staff will give you all the support you need to have an amazing time.
 Two popular programs include service learning in Cambodia or Ghana.

 What volunteers say – Review from Cassia